mrkkrj/SIMDString-with-PoolAlloc/README.md

 have any additional dependencies, differently than the `g3d_allocator`, which pulls in practically the **entire** *G3D-base* library's code (sic!!!).

-The extracted allocator seems to be implemeneted as a pooled block allocator.
+Note: the extracted allocator seems to be implemeneted as a **pooled block allocator**.

 ## Usage: